fangyuanlin2002/fangyuanlin2002.github.io/_teaching/2025-fall-teaching.md

 You can use the following fact to check your solution: the intercept of the model should be about -3.99

-- Part b Use quap:
+- Part b: Use quap:
 <pre><code>
 m2b <- quap(
   alist(